MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-an-mbbcx-client-driver.md

 ```
 Unlike other types of NetAdapterCx drivers, MBB client drivers must not create the NETADAPTER object from within the *EvtDriverDeviceAdd* callback function.
 Instead, it will be instructed by MBBCx to do so later.

-Next, the client driver must call [**MbbDeviceSetMbimParameters**](mbbdevicesetmbimparameters.md), typically in the [*EvtDevicePrepareHardware*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdevice/nc-wdfdevice-evt_wdf_device_prepare_hardware) callback function that follows, .
+Next, the client driver must call [**MbbDeviceSetMbimParameters**](mbbdevicesetmbimparameters.md), typically in the [*EvtDevicePrepareHardware*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdevice/nc-wdfdevice-evt_wdf_device_prepare_hardware) callback function that follows.

 ## Handling MBIM control messages

 MBBCx uses the standard MBIM control commands defined in MBIM specification Rev 1.0, sections 8, 9, and 10, for the control plane.
 Commands and responses are exchanged through a set of callback functions provided by the client driver and APIs provided by MBBCx.
 MBBCx mimics the operational model of an MBIM device, as defined in MBIM specification Rev 1.0, section 5.3, by using these function calls:

-- MBBCx sends an MBIM command message to the client driver by invoking its [**EvtMbbDeviceSendMbimFragment**](evt-mbb-device-send-mbim-fragment.md) callback function.
+- MBBCx sends an MBIM command message to the client driver by invoking its [*EvtMbbDeviceSendMbimFragment*](evt-mbb-device-send-mbim-fragment.md) callback function.
 The client driver asynchronously completes this send request by calling [**MbbRequestComplete**](mbbrequestcomplete.md).
 - The client driver signals availability of the result by calling [**MbbDeviceResponseAvailable**](mbbdeviceresponseavailable.md).
-- MBBCx fetches the MBIM response message from the client driver by invoking its [**EvtMbbDeviceReceiveMbimFragment**](evt-mbb-device-receive-mbim-fragment.md) callback function.
+- MBBCx fetches the MBIM response message from the client driver by invoking its [*EvtMbbDeviceReceiveMbimFragment*](evt-mbb-device-receive-mbim-fragment.md) callback function.
 The client driver asynchronously completes this get-response request by calling [**MbbRequestCompleteWithInformation**](mbbrequestcompletewithinformation.md).
-- The Mbb client driver may notify MBBCx of an unsolicited device event by calling **MbbDeviceResponseAvailable**.
+- The MBB client driver may notify MBBCx of an unsolicited device event by calling **MbbDeviceResponseAvailable**.
 MBBCx then retrieves the information from the client driver similarly to how it fetches MBIM response messages.

 The following diagram illustrates MBBCx-client driver message exchange flow.

 ![Mbim Message Exchange](images/mbim.png)

 ### Synchronization of MBIM control message

-The MbbCx framework always serializes the calls into the client driver's **EvtMbbDeviceSendMbimFragment** or **EvtMbbDeviceReceiveMbimFragment** callback functions.
-No new calls will be made by the MbbCx framework until the client driver calls either **MbbRequestComplete** or **MbbRequestCompleteWithInformation**.
+The MBBCx framework always serializes calls into the client driver's *EvtMbbDeviceSendMbimFragment* and *EvtMbbDeviceReceiveMbimFragment* callback functions.
+No new calls will be made by the framework until the client driver calls either **MbbRequestComplete** or **MbbRequestCompleteWithInformation**.

-While the client driver is guaranteed not to receive overlapped **EvtMbbDeviceSendMbimFragment** or **EvtMbbDeviceReceiveMbimFragment** callbacks, but it may be receiving multiple of them in successions, before the response for a previous command is available from the device.
+While a client driver is guaranteed not to receive overlapped *EvtMbbDeviceSendMbimFragmen** or *EvtMbbDeviceReceiveMbimFragment* callbacks, it may receive multiple calls to them in succession before the response for a previous command is available from the device.

-If the device is not in D0 state, the MbbCx framework will first bring the device to D0, i.e. calls [*EvtDeviceD0Entry*]() callback function, before it calls **EvtMbbDeviceSendMbimFragment** or **EvtMbbDeviceReceiveMbimFragment** callback.
-The MbbCx framework also guarantees to keep the device in D0 states, i.e. not to call [*EvtDeviceD0Exit*](), until the client calls **MbbRequestComplete** or **MbbRequestCompleteWithInformation**.
+If the device is not in the *D0* state, the MBBCx framework will first bring the device to D0 (in other words, it calls calls [*EvtDeviceD0Entry*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdevice/nc-wdfdevice-evt_wdf_device_d0_entry)) before it calls *EvtMbbDeviceSendMbimFragment* or *EvtMbbDeviceReceiveMbimFragment*.
+The MBBCx framework also guarantees that it will keep the device in the D0 state, meaning it will not call [*EvtDeviceD0Exit*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdevice/nc-wdfdevice-evt_wdf_device_d0_exit), until the client calls **MbbRequestComplete** or **MbbRequestCompleteWithInformation**.

 ## Creating the NetAdapter interface for the PDP context/EPS bearer